HankTech/lightbox-image-gallery/README.md

 ## Description

-This repository contains a simple LightBox for images built using Astro, a modern front-end site builder that offers blazing fast performance.
+This repository contains a web with a simple LightBox for images built using Astro, a modern front-end site builder that offers blazing fast performance.

 ## Features